 A Hunter who hunts Digimon for profit, collecting rewards from the people he helps in stopping Digimon.
 However, he's not interested in the money itself- his dream is to open a takoyaki stand once he's old enough, and until then, he's working to collect the money needed to finance the venture.
 His Digimon partner is Dobermon.

 Ambition Is Evil: Averted.
 His desire to open a takoyaki stand is based on his dream to make people happy, and he'll do whatever he can to ensure he gets the money he needs fairly.
 It helps that he's genuinely happy to have assisted people.

 Early-Bird Cameo: He and Dobermon appear in the final scene of the opening sequence, but nothing at all was heard about him for the first month or so of the series' run.
-It was widely assumed that he was just background filler, like Hirokazu, Kenta and Juri originally were in the Digimon Tamers opening before Chiaki Konaka went "Sure, Why Not?" and they became Tamers themselves; it's unclear whether that was the case here or he was planned to be a character from the start.
+It was widely assumed that he was just background filler, like Hirokazu, Kenta and Juri originally were in the Digimon Tamers opening, and they then became Tamers themselves; it's unclear whether that was the case here or he was planned to be a character from the start.